-- This course participates in the Course Materials Initiative (CMI) which is a program developed to provide students with reduced pricing for course materials through digital textbooks and ancillaries.
-This means that our textbook (Tipler) and online resources (FlipIt Physics) are included when you register for this course and do not have to be purchased separately. - Primary Source Material: FlipIt Physics will be used for pre-lecture videos and homework assignments.
-Instructions on how to access FlipItPhysics are available on BB in the "Start Here!" section.
-The course access key is "F22PHYS122" which is the same for everyone.
-You should have received an email from no-reply@verbasoftware.com that contains your individualized payment code.
-For questions about initial sign-on and accessibility contact FlipIt Physics: 1-800-936-6899 or FlipIt Physics Help. - Physics for Scientists and Engineers, by Tipler and Mosca, 6th ed., Volume 2: An electronic version of this textbook is available online when you enroll in this course see the Blackboard site for details.
+- CMI: This course participates in Course Materials Initiative (CMI) which is a program developed to provide students with reduced pricing for course materials through digital textbooks and ancillaries.
+The textbook (Tipler) and online resources (FlipIt Physics) are included when you register for this course and do not have to be purchased separately. - FlipIt Physics: the primary course material used to deliver pre-lecture videos and homework assignments.
+Instructions on how to access are available on BB in the "Start Here!" section.
+The course access key is "8b2e6m2x9f" which is the same for everyone.
+You should receive an email from no-reply@verbasoftware.com that contains your individualized payment code.
+For questions contact FlipIt Physics: 1-800-936-6899 or FlipIt Physics Help. - Physics for Scientists and Engineers, by Tipler and Mosca, 6th ed., Volume 2: An electronic version of this textbook is available online when you enroll in this course see the Blackboard site for details.
 The textbook provides an additional perspective on the FlipIt material as well as worked out examples.
-For questions about how to obtain and access the online textbook contact the bookstore: textbook@umbc.edu or 410-455-2695. - Clickers: You will be responding to in class questions using the TurningPoint app on your smartphone or computer.
-You do NOT have to have a physical clicker, instead you must have a clicker subscription which can be purchased from the UMBC bookstore.
-It will be your responsibility to remember to bring your computer/ phone to respond to clicker questions.
+For questions about how to obtain and access the online textbook contact the bookstore: textbook@umbc.edu or 410-455-2695. - Clickers: You will be responding to in class questions using the PointSolutions app on your smartphone or computer.
+You do NOT have to have a physical clicker, instead you must have a clicker subscription which can be purchased from the UMBC bookstore or directly from PointSolutions.
+It will be your responsibility to remember to bring your computer/phone to respond to clicker questions.
 Hand written answers will not be accepted.
-For information on setting up your clicker see the clicker section on BB under the "Start Here!" tab. - UMBC requires all students to be technologically self-sufficient, which entails having a reliable personal computer (preferably a laptop with webcam) and Internet access.
+For information on setting up your clicker see the clicker section on BB under the "Start Here!" tab.

+- Technology: UMBC requires all students to be technologically self-sufficient, which entails having a reliable personal computer (preferably a laptop with webcam) and Internet access.
 Since UMBC requires all students to have a computer and Internet access, financial aid may be used to meet this requirement.
-To learn more, students should contact their financial aid counselor at financialaid.umbc.edu/contact.
-In addition, the Division of Information Technology (DoIT) provides a wealth of resources and support, including tips for getting online and minimum specifications to consider when purchasing a computer (doit.umbc.edu/students)

-- Discord: Discord allows for a continuous chat between students, TAs/LAs, and the instructor.
+To learn more, students should contact their financial aid counselor.
+In addition, the Division of Information Technology (DoIT) provides a wealth of resources and support, including tips for getting online and minimum specifications to consider when purchasing a computer. - Discord: Discord allows for a continuous chat between students, TAs/LAs, and the instructor.
 Course announcements will also be posted on discord.
-Here is the link: https://discord.gg/srWYvr4qhb.
-Enter your full name and student ID in the approval chat to gain access to the rest of the course.
-Please set your nickname to be your actual name. - You may use a scientific calculator on homework, discussions, and exams.
+Enter your full name (as listed on the class roster) and student ID in the approval chat to gain access to the rest of the course.
+Your nickname must also be the same as that listed on the official class roster. - Calculator: you may use a scientific calculator on homework, discussions, and exams.
 No cell phones or any other mobile device will be permitted during exams.